dhananjaypai08/Two-Way-Integration/README.md

 ### 🔧 Built With
   - FastAPI
-  - Redis
+  - Redis ~ Redis Queue for sending modification tasks to consumer and the producer can prcoess these tasks
-  - SQLite
+  - SQLite ~ Local DB
-  - SQLAlchemy
+  - SQLAlchemy ~ ORM for focusing on logic
   - Stripe
   - Webhooks ~ for sending events from stripe to local endpoint
   - ngrok ~ for forward referencing local url to public endpoint